Issue(s): Spider-Woman #33

 DeMatteis keeps up the tension between Spider-Woman and Scotty McDowell.
 He's mad when she chooses to rescue people instead of pursuing Turner (and yes, some "realistic" nudity from Leialoha).

-But Scotty gets his information wrong at one point, and Tuner D. napalms San Francisco's Chinatown.
+But Scotty gets his information wrong at one point, and Turner D. napalms San Francisco's Chinatown.
 It turns out that doll's head is a bomb.

 With that, Scotty stops acting so haughty.